-Next, consider your creative and desires.
+Next, consider your desires.
 Are you in touch with your desires?
 Do you know what you want and feel worthy of having it?
 Set your timer and let your pen run wild.

 Then you will connect to your sense of personal power and motivation.
 Do you feel capable and inspired to go after what you want?
 Do you feel empowered to follow your gut instincts?
 Write down anything that is blocking you in this area.

 Begin to tune into your heart center and your ability to give and receive love.
 Are you able to easily access compassion for yourself and others?
 Do you stifled or overwhelmed by your emotions?
 Set your timer and free write your feelings.